MAdriaansens/Phylogeny_of_CPA/Step4_output/README.md

 here we have the scripts in which we generate some of our supplementary figures and do statistical comparison of our antiporters presence/absence.

-**write_fl_CPA_seq**

-In write_fl_CPA_seq is a script which writes a .faa and json file containing data and seq data of all CPAs we identified.
-It also generated a CPA_fl_taxa.json file.
-This file is used later on.

-Input = fasta file of all CPAs as awell as metadata file Output = json file containing all seq and taxa info of each protein id.

 **Types_CPA**